 - Tree roots growing into the line

-- Obstructions from “unflushable” items, like baby wipes, feminine hygiene products, children’s toys, toilet scrubbers, etc.
+- Obstructions from “unflushable” items, like baby wipes, personal care products, children’s toys, toilet scrubbers, etc.

 - Grease buildup